 How safe it is to fly after surgery will vary greatly depending on the type of surgery undergone.
 Flying after smaller surgeries, which rarely lead to complications, may pose very little risk to the passenger's health as long as appropriate time is left for recovery.
 However, flying after major surgery may be unsafe as passengers may be at risk of infection or deep vein thrombosis (blood clots).

 Why is flying after surgery dangerous?

 Flying after surgery can sometimes be dangerous due to an increase in the risk of deep vein thrombosis (blood clots in your deep veins).
-Those who are flying after knee or hip surgery might be at a higher risk of deep vein thrombosis (DVT), making it dangerous to fly.
+Part of this risk comes from the fact you are generally inactive after surgery, and thus your muscles are not being utilised to pump blood around the body.
+In addition, those who are flying after knee or hip surgery might be at a higher risk of deep vein thrombosis (DVT), making it dangerous to fly.
 You can read more about preventing DVT here.
 If you had had any kind of surgery, it is always recommended that you speak to your doctor before flying.